-We did not recognize any costs, net of amounts probable of recovery from insurance carriers, during the three months ended March 31, 2024 and 2023.
-As of March 31, 2024, we had a remaining undiscounted gross liability of approximately \$90 million related to the Line 901 incident, which aggregate amount is reflected in "Current liabilities" on our Condensed Consolidated Balance Sheet.
+We did not recognize any costs, net of amounts probable of recovery from insurance carriers, during the six months ended June 30, 2024 and 2023.
+As of June 30, 2024, we had a remaining undiscounted gross liability of approximately \$81 million related to the Line 901 incident, which aggregate amount is reflected in "Current liabilities" on our Condensed Consolidated Balance Sheet.
 As discussed above, we maintain insurance coverage, which is subject to certain exclusions and deductibles, in the event of such liabilities.
-As of March 31, 2024, our incurred costs for the Line 901 incident have exceeded our insurance coverage limit of \$500 million related to our 2015 insurance program applicable to the Line 901 incident by \$250 million.
-Through March 31, 2024, we had collected, subject to customary reservations, approximately \$280 million out of the \$505 million of release costs that we believe are probable of recovery from insurance carriers (including the 2015 insurance program and our directors and officers (D&O) insurance policies), net of deductibles.
-Therefore, as of March 31, 2024, we have recognized a long-term receivable of approximately \$225 million for the portion of the release costs that we believe is probable of recovery from insurance, net of deductibles and amounts already collected.
-We anticipate that the process to enforce our coverage claims with respect to the Class Action Settlement will take time and, accordingly, have recognized such amount as a long-term asset in "Other assets" on our Condensed Consolidated Balance Sheet.
+As of June 30, 2024, our incurred costs for the Line 901 incident have exceeded our insurance coverage limit of \$500 million related to our 2015 insurance program applicable to the Line 901 incident by \$250 million.
+Through June 30, 2024, we had collected, subject to customary reservations, approximately \$280 million out of the \$505 million of release costs that we believe are probable of recovery from insurance carriers (including the 2015 insurance program and our directors and officers (D&O) insurance policies), net of deductibles.
+Therefore, as of June 30, 2024, we have recognized a receivable of approximately \$225 million for the portion of the release costs that we believe is probable of recovery from insurance, net of deductibles and amounts already collected.
+We anticipate that the process to enforce our coverage claims with respect to the Class Action Settlement will take time and, accordingly, have classified the related receivable amounts as short-term and long-term based on the resolution status of the process as of the balance sheet date.
+As of June 30, 2024, we have classified \$175 million of the receivable as a short-term asset in "Trade accounts receivable and other receivables, net" on our Condensed Consolidated Balance Sheet.
+As of December 31, 2023, we classified \$225 million as a long-term asset in "Other long-term assets, net" on our Condensed Consolidated Balance Sheet.